 The difference between the order to cash vs quote to cash is that the former is a subset of the latter.
-Quote to cash process covers all those processes that are involved in selling a product, while OTC is all customer transactions.
-The Q2C cycle includes customer purchase intent, configuration pricing quoting, and contract lifecycle management.
+The quote-to-cash process covers all those processes that are involved in selling a product, while OTC is all customer transactions.
+The Q2C cycle includes customer purchase intent, configuration pricing quotes, and contract lifecycle management.

 The difference between procuring to pay and order to cash processes is that both are complementary processes.
 Order to cash comprises all the processes that relate to the sale, while procure to pay relates to all the processes relating to procurement from suppliers.

-The order to cash business process needs to be optimized in order to have a positive impact on the business bottom line.
+The order-to-cash business process needs to be optimized in order to have a positive impact on the business’s bottom line.
 The OTC process impacts the billing process, accounts receivable function, sales process, and marketing processes.
 The activities in the o2c process have a direct bearing on the success of the supply chain, inventory, and labor management systems.

 Accounts receivable: a poor o2c process affects the accounts receivable function by delaying the time invoices are collected.
 The accounts receivable and invoicing system during the o2c cycle determines the cash flows in the company.
 Delays in these processes further complicate the payroll, accounts payable, general ledgers, and potential acquisitions.

 The reliability of the business processes is directly affected by the consistency and reliability of the o2c process workflow.